Cathal-McHale/computational_theory/README.md

 - FIPS PUB 180-4

 # Task 4: Prime Number Generation
-This task compares two algorithms for generating prime numbers.
+This task explores and compares two classical algorithms for generating the first 100 prime numbers.
+Prime number generation is a foundational concept in computer science and cryptography, underpinning many systems in secure communications, hashing, and number theory.

 ## Features Implemented
 ### Sieve of Eratosthenes